Born for You: Production

 The project was announced on November 26, 2015.
 Janella Salvador was cast in the female lead role, while Elmo Magalona signed a two-year exclusive contract with ABS-CBN.
 Acting workshops were held the following days for Magalona and Salvador to "break the ice" and form their "chemistry."
 Casting began the following month, and Onat Diaz (who previously directed And I Love You So) was hired to direct.
 The drama is Ayen Munji-Laurel's first teleserye project in ABS-CBN, as well as Vina Morales and Ariel Rivera's reunion project three years after Maria Mercedes.
 Filming for the drama started in March 2016, shooting some scenes in Japan for the pilot week.

 Ariel Rivera's character in the afternoon drama Doble Kara was killed off to give way for this project.

+Reruns

+The show began airing re-runs on Jeepney TV from October 10, 2021 to March 20, 2022; December 28, 2024 to March 9, 2025 and from June 29 to September 25, 2026.